SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/exam_preparation.md

 ### Generating Question Sets with AI ###

 To generate question sets, use your favorite AI tool and experiment with different types.
-Start by generating question sets based on the unit description, learning outcomes, and assessment descriptions found in the handbook 4.
+Start by generating question sets based on the unit description, learning outcomes, and assessment descriptions found in the handbook.
 Here is a sample prompt:

 ```
 Generate written/multiple-choice questions based on a university unit with the following unit description,